Lyon County, Kansas

 The First Christian Church of Emporia claims to be the oldest, having held its first meeting in 1856.
 However, other sources indicate a Methodist church had announced meetings prior to that time.
 The first county fair was held in 1871 and it continues.
 The first school was a subscription school held in Emporia in 1858.

 The county is home to many interesting figures, such as William Allen White (d.
 1944), and William L. White (d.
 1973), father and son editors and publishers of the Emporia Gazatte.
 Many stories have been written by both Whites that are at times fiction but mostly factual.
 Other authors have written mostly of factual stories or biographies, but Bell Graham Livingston's book, Belle Out of Order, is a novel.
 Preston Plumb, was one of the founders of Emporia and a United States Senator, 1877-1891.
 Dean Edward Smith, the basketball coach of North Carolina University was born in the county.
-Alvin King who accomplished the task of having the name Armistice Day changed to Veterans Day is also a native of the county.
+Alvin King was an Emporia shoe salesman who wanted to honor all veterans.
+He celebrated the first Veterans Day on November 11, 1953.
+Congressman Ed Rees took the idea to Washington, and on June 1, 1954, President Dwight Eisenhower signed the bill renaming Armistice Day to Veterans Day.
 Alfred W. Benson served in the U. S. Senate from 1906 to 1907.
 Edward Rees was a Congressman from the county (1937-1961), and Justices of the Kansas Supreme Court include Lawrence Bailey (1861-1869), Edwin Cunningham (1901-1905), and Charles Graves (1905-1911).

 The story is told that Oliver Phillips, when traveling from his home on Duck Creek to survey the town site of Emporia, traveled on a diagonal route, thus marking out that portion of the Burlingame Road.
 John Hammond, an early Emporia settler, is said to have dug a well and found water, thereby saving the town as many were ready to leave unless water could be located.
 Another legend relates that Sarah VanGundy Carver was shot to death by Union sympathizers when they came to Neosho Rapids to scare away southern sympathizers.